dvsa/mes-documents-service/README.md

 # mes-documents-service

-A serverless microservice responsible for responsible for generating documents, such as test results for Candidates.
+A serverless microservice responsible for generating documents, such as test results for Candidates.

 ## Dependencies
 DVSA dependencies have been moved from npm to github so in order to install/update any private @DVSA packages